AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 # Introduction to Anonymous Communications Using Tor

-*Tor* is a free, state-of-the-art, privacy-enhancing digital communications tool that evolved from work originally performed at the Unitd States's Naval Research Laboratory (NRL) in the mid 1990's.
+*Tor* is a free, state-of-the-art, privacy-enhancing digital communications tool that evolved from work originally performed at the United States's Naval Research Laboratory (NRL) in the mid 1990's.
 Today, its steward is the [Tor Project](https://torproject.org/), a registered US-based 501(c)3 non-profit organization that coordinates ongoing work by the Free and Open Source Software (FOSS) community on Tor itself along with its related software components, such as the *Tor Browser*.
 Tor's core privacy-enhancing feature is its implementation of an encrypted [*onion routing*](https://en.wikipedia.org/wiki/Onion_routing) protocol that makes it possible to obscure the destination of a message from the message's intermediary handlers as well as simultaneously obscuring the source of the message from the recipient at the destination.

 This ability to hide both the source and destination of messages makes Tor an invaluable tool in any privacy advocate's toolkit, since it enables both more anonymous online speech and far improved censorship circumvention efforts.
 After all, anonymity and censorship circumvention go hand-in-hand.
 If a censor does not know what information is being requested (because the destination is obscured), how can it know whether or not to perform any censorship?
 Similarly, if a server cannot determine who sent it a message (because the source is obscured), how can it make any discriminatory decisions based on that sender's identity?